With this free Trivial Pursuit game, test your trivia knowledge while racing against the clock.

 This game trains your memory skills and quick thinking ability.

-Click the Small, Medium, or Large link under the image at left.
+Click the Play Game link or button under the image at left.
 This opens the game in a pop-up window.

 Each round of this game consists of six Trivial Pursuit questions.
 Click the "Start the Game" button to begin.

 HOW TO PLAY.
 Your goal is to earn all six slices.
 Do this by correctly answering a question from each of the six Trivial Pursuit categories.